 The Duke of Westminster owned several properties in British Columbia during the 1950’s and 1960’s, including Mayfair Mall.
 The Duke of Westminster’s estate sold this building in 1968.

 In 1970 it was purchased by Elton Murphy who decided to demolish the building.
 In 1976 Elton Murphy actually obtained a demolition permit from the City of Victoria but his tenants found out about the planned demolition and quickly contacted Victoria City Hall.
-One of the tenants was Violet Mesher, daughter of architect George C. Mesher.
+One of the tenants was Violet Mesher, daughter of the original 1913 architect, George C. Mesher.